cpmpercussion/cpm-website-publications-list/docs/index.md

 <a href="https://orcid.org/0000-0001-5683-7529" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">orcid.org/0000-0001-5683-7529</a>

-Charles Martin is a specialist in percussion, computer music, and interactive media from Canberra, Australia.
+Charles Martin is a specialist in percussion, music technology, and musical AI from Australia.
 He links percussion with electroacoustic music and other media through new technologies.
-In 2016, Charles joined the [Engineering Prediction and Embodied Cognition (EPEC) project](http://www.mn.uio.no/ifi/english/research/projects/epec/) at the University of Oslo, where he is developing new ways to predict musical intentions and performances in smartphone apps.
+He is the author of musical iPad app, PhaseRings, and founded touchscreen ensemble, Ensemble Metatone, percussion group, Ensemble Evolution, and cross-artform group, Last Man to Die.
+Charles' did his doctoral research at the Australian National University developing intelligent agents that mediate ensemble performance.
+At present, Charles is a postdoctoral fellow at the University of Oslo in the [Engineering Prediction and Embodied Cognition (EPEC) project](http://www.mn.uio.no/ifi/english/research/projects/epec/) and the [RITMO Centre for Interdisciplinary Studies in Rhythm, Time, and Motion](https://www.hf.uio.no/ritmo/english/) where he is developing new ways to predict musical intentions and performances in smartphone apps and embedded devices.

-From 2018, Charles is also a researcher in the [RITMO Centre for Interdisciplinary Studies in Rhythm, Time, and Motion](https://www.hf.uio.no/ritmo/english/).

 ### Research Interests: